 Ask your GP or other medical professional for a letter to confirm your need to be exempted.
 Other professionals can include: psychiatrist, physio, Wheelchair Service, community psychiatric nurse, epilepsy nurse, counsellor or others.
 We have produced a leaflet about this which you can give to them.
 See here

-Many doctors think a home visit is the only alternative to going to an assessment centre, so make sure that your doctor is informed that they can recommend a paper-based review.
+Many doctors think a home visit is the only alternative to going to an assessment centre.
+Make sure that your doctor is informed that they can recommend a paper-based review.

 It’s helpful if letters you send include medical evidence about your daily living and mobility needs, as well as reasons for exemption from the exam.
 Preferably a letter or letters which the professional has written for this purpose.

-Regarding exemption, the DWP advises to send in letters/further medical evidence (FME) by post to the DWP PIP team that sent you the PIP2 form.
+Regarding exemption, the DWP advises to send in letters/further medical evidence (called FME) by post to the DWP PIP team that sent you the PIP2 form.
 The PIP team number varies.
 For example: